-The mining industry in the Hunter and the Newcastle Port Corporation (NPC) have worked to unblock supply chain bottlenecks and are planning to double the coal export capacity of the port.
-In tandem with this coal export focus, NPC is also strategically maintaining a diversified port operation.
-As this Plan was being written, the New South Wales Government was putting in place the mechanisms required to sell a long-term lease for the Port of Newcastle.
+The mining industry in the Hunter, Newcastle Port Corporation and the Port of Newcastle have worked to unblock supply chain bottlenecks and are planning to double the coal export capacity of the port.
+In tandem with this coal export focus, The Port of Newcastle is also strategically maintaining a diversified port operation, with an eye on opportunities to increase the annual throughput.